28 February 2022

-Find a company that has a customer-centric approach embedded in their fraud solution.
+Find a company that has a customer-centric approach embedded in its fraud solution.
 Combating fraud is not just a case of finding a SaaS (Software as a Solution), implementing it and then letting it do its thing.
 Far from it.
-Engaging with customers at every step of the journey builds a stronger relationship that can help solidify a partnership and overall successes.
+Engaging with customers at every step of the journey builds a stronger relationship that can help solidify a partnership and overall success.
 It is important to listen to the problems of eCommerce merchants, that way a planned solution to their problems can be created - if there is no easy resolution, it will be necessary to create one.
-Educating customers and clients is just as important as implementing to listen to the customer’s problems, work out the best solution and even create one if it doesn’t currently exist.
+Educating customers and clients is just as important as implementing to listen to the customer’s problems, working out the best solution and even creating one if it doesn’t currently exist.

 There are, of course, always reasons behind every decision a merchant makes.
-We have already emphasised that education and knowledge is a key part to the overall success of fraud prevention.
+We have already emphasised that education and knowledge is a key part of the overall success of fraud prevention.
 That is the case when there is an effective company partnership making merchants aware of the problems.
-But there are those who make decisions based purely on costs and trying to keep them as low as possible.
-The size of the operation can also be a factor as small-medium sized companies may not have the finances to have a big fraud prevention and IT teams in place to maintain all systems.
+But there are those who make decisions based purely on costs and try to keep them as low as possible.
+The size of the operation can also be a factor as small-medium-sized companies may not have the finances to have big fraud prevention and IT teams in place to maintain all systems.

-Use of the Magento eCommerce platform has become known in fraudster circles as a perfect place to focus attacks (it's even the origin of the name Magecart Attacks).
-It’s not that the platform itself is unsafe, more that security patches to seal security gaps are not always updated by merchants.
-Rather than running an up to date version, merchants running on older, unsafe versions may be leaving themselves vulnerable to fraudsters.
+The use of the Magento eCommerce platform has become known in fraudster circles as a perfect place to focus attacks (it's even the origin of the name Magecart Attacks).
+It’s not that the platform itself is unsafe, more than security patches to seal security gaps are not always updated by merchants.
+Rather than running an up-to-date version, merchants running on older, unsafe versions may be leaving themselves vulnerable to fraudsters.

 3DS2 (3D Secure 2.0) payment authorisation protocols for online payments.
 This again falls into the category of merchants not being aware they must keep systems up to date, or simply not having the financial capability to do so.
 Fraudsters seek out merchants who use 3DS as it is easier to bypass; if 3DS2 is part of the payment process, it makes it harder for a fraudster to successfully perform a fraudulent act.
 The initial costs can lead to one of many effective deterrents being in place.

-The belief that the costs of advanced fraud solutions are crippling - they are not - the cost of lost custom and impact of fraud are far more detrimental in the long run.
-Customers have a vast choice of online shops to choose from, and put simply, if they have a negative experience with one merchant, they will quickly go somewhere else to buy their goods and services.
-Negative experiences through use of an unsafe eCommerce payment platform can lead to negative online reputation, which in itself can be hugely detrimental to a company’s long-term success.
+The belief is that the costs of advanced fraud solutions are crippling - they are not - the cost of lost custom and the impact of fraud is far more detrimental in the long run.
+Customers have a vast choice of online shops to choose from, and put simply if they have a negative experience with one merchant, they will quickly go somewhere else to buy their goods and services.
+Negative experiences through the use of an unsafe eCommerce payment platform can lead to a negative online reputation, which in itself can be hugely detrimental to a company’s long-term success.